Student Handbook

 We provide opportunities for academic achievement, workplace preparation, and service to the community.

 Need more help navigating college?
-Information Central!

 What We Do

-We provide accessible, knowledgeable student staff to answer questions, make referrals and direct inquiries to appropriate offices.
-For example, we can help:
+We provide accessible, knowledgeable student staff to answer questions, make referrals, and direct inquiries to appropriate offices.

-- Locate an instructor, staff member or administrator
+- Locate an instructor, staff member, or administrator

-- Find a classroom, event or activity on campus
+- Find a classroom, event, or activity on campus

 - Get you involved in Leadership opportunities

-- Refer you to student resources
+- Refer you to student resources: such as Tutoring, Counseling, and Career Center

 - Access your transcripts & grades, and assist with using MyCentral (student online services)

-- Accessing IT accounts, passwords, and basic IT related questions
+- Accessing IT accounts, passwords, and basic IT-related questions

 PLEASE STOP BY AND LET US KNOW HOW WE CAN SERVE YOU!